 History of TJHS

-The TJHS Archives have been established at the Briscoe Center for American History, a component of the University of Texas at Austin.
-These archives contain the administrative records of the Texas Jewish Historical Society, as well source materials; documents; and family, community, and organization histories, dating from 1824 to the present.
-TJHS itself maintains a current web-database of Jewish burials throughout Texas, as well as promotes efforts to locate, preserve, and document Jewish cemeteries.
+The TJHS Collection was established at the Briscoe Center for American History, at the University of Texas at Austin.
+This Collection contains the administrative records of the Texas Jewish Historical Society, as well source materials; documents; and family, community, and organization histories, dating from 1824 to the present.
+TJHS maintains a web-database of Texas Jewish burials which is updated with any Jewish persons buried in the state.
+TJHS prepares documentation of Jewish cemeteries in an effort to earn historic designation from the Texas Historical Commission.
 TJHS has also supported the Houston Jewish History Archive, a collaborative effort between Rice University’s Program in Jewish Studies and the Woodson Research Center in the Rice University Fondren Library.

 - TJHS TRAVELING PHOTO EXHIBIT provides historical photographs of Jewish life in Texas, loaned temporarily to qualifying organizations.